 Sky's TV upgrades are incredibly flexible these days

 That has made upgrade options rather numerous.
-You can add on Sky Sports, Sky Cinema, Kids' TV, Sky Box Sets, extra HD channels, multiscreen, or you can even upgrade your Sky+ or Sky Q box to the 4K UHD-capable Sky Q 2TB.
+You can add on Sky Sports, Sky Cinema, BT Sport, Kids' TV, extra HD channels, Multiscreen or even Disney+.
+Netflix is included as standard.
 Perhaps to keep things as simple as possible, Sky actually throws in the Indian and Asian channels these days, whereas they used to cost extra.

 Not too long ago Sky had all the Premier League and Champions League football matches.
 These days it has to share them with BT Sport.
 Where competition is usually good for the consumer, this most definitely is not because it means you have to bolt on BT Sport to your Sky TV package to be able to watch it all.
 Unsurprisingly perhaps, the cost of football never stops rising.